 EPAOs will provide a range of resources, which are essential reading.
-There are also other guides available, such as Raising the Standards- IfATE's Guide to Quality Apprenticeships, this is a series of guides to help apprentices, employers and providers improve the quality of apprenticeships.
+There are also other guides available, such as Raising the Standards5- IfATE's Guide to Quality Apprenticeships, this is a series of guides to help apprentices, employers and providers improve the quality of apprenticeships.
 Topics include induction, training, preparation for end-point assessment, welfare and wellbeing, and equity, diversity, and inclusion.
+Note these resources may be removed when IfATE is assimilated into Skills England.